project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/provisioning_servers.md

 **Note:** The default automation process creates three servers because it separates the application and the administration server.

-### Manual Process
+## Manual Process

 The manual procedure commissions two servers.
-The first server serves as the DB(Database) server and the second serves as the application server & administration server.
+The first server, serves as the DB(Database) server and the second serves as the application server & administration server.

 If you wish to set up manually, the main requirement is to have Docker Swarm installed and working (multi node cluster), servers available to install the DB and ports open for communication.
-The automated provisioning of servers is done via Automation for Azure.

-The automated provisioning setup:

-* Azure Virtual Network (aka VPC in AWS)
-* Creates multiple subnets (one for swarm master, one for swarm slave machines and DB servers)
-* Creates master servers, a replication set of slaves (so that you can add or subtract slave nodes easily),load balancers for master and slaves
-* Opens up ports for communication between servers, creates a DB server, sets up FQDNs and runs the Docker Swarm